franulca/home-network-cybersecurity-journey/01b-Gateway-Gauntlet.md

 ## 🌐 The Gateway Gauntlet — When “Nom Nom” Tried to Eat My Network

 After *A Bump in the Road*, I was finally starting to feel in control of my home network.
-The switch was behaving, the NAS was stable, and my cables were finally more organised than spaghetti.
+The switch was behaving, and my cables were finally more organised than spaghetti.
 So naturally, it was time to introduce something new.

 Enter the **UniFi Cloud Gateway Fibre** — the sleek, all-in-one device that promised faster routing, unified management, and the gateway to VLANs and security policies.